ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Abominator/Abominator Psycasts.md

 	- [[Summon Abomination Army]] (56,18)
 ## Miscasts
 - Level 1 Miscast - Goo Thinning
-	- All active [[Abomination Matter]] has its health and duration cut in half (rounded down).
+	- All active Abominator spells have their duration cut in half and any [[Abomination Matter]] has its health halved (rounded down).
 - Level 2 Miscast - Abominisplosion!
 	- [[Abomination Matter]] explodes outwards from you.
 All creatures within 15 ft must attempt a DC 15 Dexterity saving throw.
-On a failure, they take 2d6 bludgeoning damage and are covered in goo.
-On a success, they take half as much damage.
+		- On a failure, they take 2d6 bludgeoning damage and are covered in goo.
+		- On a success, they take half as much damage.
 You automatically fail this saving throw.
 ## Crosspath Psycasts
 - 2nd Level:
 	- .